Ethan-JZ/Ethan-JZ.github.io/_pages/about.md

 Services
 =====
-- Joined the Los Angeles Elite Lions Club as a voluteer and a formal member.
+- Joined the Los Angeles Elite Lions Club as a volunteer and a formal member.
 - Gave a presentation on the current robotics development and its related technical background at Los Angeles Elite Lions Club on 07/26/2025.

 News